SSWConsulting/SSW.Rules.Content/rules/change-link-sharing-default-behaviour/rule.md

-1. Run the following script to change this default for all sites associated to your SharePoint Hub-Site - This could be extended to include all sites in your tenant if required.
+1. Run the following PowerShell script to change this default for all sites associated to your SharePoint Hub-Site - This script could be extended to include all sites in your tenant.